 Sacrocolpopexy has traditionally been performed as an open surgery.
 A 15-20 cm horizontal incision is made in the lower abdomen in order to manually access the intra-abdominal organs, including the uterus.

 Fortunately, less invasive options are available.
-For some for complex hysterectomies and other gynecologic procedures, robot-assisted surgery with the da Vinci® Surgical System may be the most effective, least invasive treatment option.
+For some for complex hysterectomies and other gynecologic procedures, robot-assisted surgery may be the most effective, least invasive treatment option.

 Robotic Sacrocolpopexy: A Less Invasive Surgical Procedure

-If your doctor recommends sacrocolpopexy, you may be a candidate for a new surgical procedure called da Vinci Sacrocolpopexy.
+If your doctor recommends sacrocolpopexy, you may be a candidate for Robot Assisted Sacrocolpopexy.

 What are the advantages of this approach?

-For most women, da Vinci Sacrocolpopexy offers numerous potential benefits over a traditional open approach, including:
+For most women, Robot Assisted Sacrocolpopexy offers numerous potential benefits over a traditional open approach, including:

 Why Come to UMMC?

 At the University of Maryland, we offer compassionate care from nationally recognized specialists in the field.
 The University of Maryland's Division of Urology and Female Pelvic Medicine and Reconstructive Surgery has physicians with advanced surgical skills who have access to technology available at only a handful of medical centers in the country.
 Because of this, we are able to offer state-of-the-art care for patients in need of traditional and advanced surgical procedures.
 In addition, there is not one type of surgery that is appropriate for everyone.
 You and your physician will decide on an individualized treatment plan depending on your stage of prolapse, your complaints, and most importantly, your preferences.
 At the University of Maryland, a multi-disciplinary and patient-centered treatment approach assures the most comprehensive and integrated care for your pelvic floor disorder.